Development Applications Explained

 For further information please contact the Development Services Department on 1300 696 272.

-To download the Application Forms and Guidelines please click on the following link to the State Governments Department of State Development, Manufacturing, Infrastructure and Planning – https://planning.dsdmip.qld.gov.au/planning/better-development/application-forms-and-templates.
+To download the Application Forms and Guidelines please click on the following link to the State Government’s Department of State Development, Infrastructure, Local Government and Planning – https://planning.statedevelopment.qld.gov.au/planning-framework/development-assessment/development-assessment-process/forms-and-templates.

 Categories of Development and Assessment